Mergers and Acquisitions, Divestitures and Trade Sales, Strategic Alliances and Joint Ventures (read more about Buy-side and Sell-side M&A)

 Unlike an “uncertain" acquisition process, a divestiture process is “certain” in the sense that its outcome is determined only by the seller’s own ability to locate motivated buyers and to negotiate acceptable terms.

-Therefore, the keys to success in a divestiture are to understand buyer motives and synergies, locate enough buyers and their decision makers, and then negotiate and tactically handle a large enough set of parties to secure the right financial terms.
+Therefore, the keys to success in a divestiture are to understand buyer motives and synergies; to locate enough potential buyers and their decision makers; and then to negotiate and tactically handle the process in order to secure the optimal terms.

 Learn more about sell-side M&A.